 Describing herself as a coach makes sense as Minderhout frames the comparison as such: “No one expects a coach to lecture during practice and then send everyone off to practice on their own.
 In fact, players practice for hours each week with the coach watching and offering suggestions or improvements, occasionally modeling correct performance followed by more practice.
 Why is the thinking we expect of students any different?
 We need to see them practice so we can offer suggestions for improvement before the test is taken or a paper is due.”

-At a campus event late last year in Minderhout’s honor, guest Dana Riley Black of the Institute for Systems Biology (ISB) spoke of the professor’s affect on science teaching and how her work benefits scholars, colleagues and scientists alike.
+At a campus event late last year in Minderhout’s honor, guest Dana Riley Black of the Institute for Systems Biology (ISB) spoke of the professor’s impact on science teaching and how her work benefits scholars, colleagues and scientists alike.

 “Vicky is a model for how we can effectively rethink STEM [science, technology, engineering, mathematics] teaching and learning at the undergraduate level,” Black said.
 “We at ISB believe the model Vicky embraces is a model that STEM educators as well as educational administrators from across the country should look to.”